socketsupply/sockets.sh/src/docs/troubleshooting.md

 ### `fatal error: 'lib/uv/include/uv.h' file not found`

-Make sure your local `op` binary has been compiled with `ios` parameter in `./bin/bootstrap.sh dev ios`, otherwise the uv.h does not exist.
+Make sure your local `ssc` binary has been compiled with `ios` parameter in `./bin/bootstrap.sh ios`, otherwise the uv.h does not exist.

 ### `unable to find utility simctl`